MattMan569/CS207Project/README.md

 Build Instructions
 -
 Here is where you give specific instructions about how the device is built.
 The more detail the better -- especially if your build is very complicated.
 Here you should include schematics of your build:

+![alt text][pic1]

+[pic1]: https://github.com/MattMan569/CS207Project/blob/master/img/cs207_schem.png "CS 207 Build Schematic"

 ![alt text][pic2]